-Jay joined Rock Financial in 1996 and quickly became one of the company’s top mortgage professionals.
-In early 1997, he became a Director of Mortgage Banking and played a significant role in training and development for Rock Financial, the company’s former Michigan-only brand.
-He was later promoted to Vice President of Web Mortgage Banking in May 1998 and helped establish Quicken Loans as the largest online lender in the country.
+He joined Rock Financial – the company that would ultimately become Rocket Mortgage – in 1996 and quickly became one of the company’s top mortgage professionals.
+In early 1997, Jay was named a Director of Mortgage Banking and played a significant role in training and development for Rock Financial.
+He was later promoted to Vice President of Web Mortgage Banking and helped establish Quicken Loans as one the largest lenders in the country.

-Detroit-based Quicken Loans was ranked “Highest in Customer Satisfaction for Primary Mortgage Origination” in the United States by J.D.
-Power for the past ten years, 2010–2019.
-Quicken Loans was also ranked highest in the nation for client satisfaction among mortgage servicers by J.D.
-Power for six consecutive years, 2014 through 2019.
+Rocket Mortgage has been ranked “Highest in Customer Satisfaction for Primary Mortgage Origination” in the United States by J.D.
+Power for the past 11 years, from 2010 through 2020. the company has also ranked highest in the nation for client satisfaction among mortgage servicers by J.D.
+Power for seven consecutive years, from 2014 through 2020.

-Along with his work for Quicken Loans, Jay serves as an executive board member for Community Solutions, StockX, Shinola, the Metropolitan Detroit YMCA and the Rocket Mortgage Classic.
+Along with his work for Rocket Companies, Jay serves as an executive board member for Community Solutions, StockX, Shinola, the Metropolitan Detroit YMCA and the Rocket Giving Fund.

-Jay holds a bachelor’s degree in finance from Michigan State University and is a member of the 2011 Crain’s Detroit Business 40 under 40 class.
-He resides in the Detroit area with his wife Wendi and their three children.
+Jay earned a bachelor’s degree in finance from Michigan State University and is a member of the 2011 Crain’s Detroit Business 40 under 40 class.
+He resides in the Detroit area with his wife, Wendi, and their three children.

 Chief Diversity Officer, Rock Family of Companies